Robert Hubert: Great Fire of London

-Between 2 and 6 September 1666, a major fire broke out in Pudding Lane in the City of London, and proceeded to destroy around 80 percent of the old city.
+Between 2 and 6 September 1666, a major fire broke out in Pudding Lane in the City of London and proceeded to destroy around 80 percent of the old city.

 Confession

 Hubert’s confession, at first, was of starting a fire in Westminster.
 However, this story proved unsatisfactory, and his confession changed upon learning that the fire never reached Westminster.
-Having learned that the fire started in Pudding Lane, in the house of the baker Thomas Farriner (or Farynor), he then claimed to have thrown a crude fire grenade through the open window of the Farriner bakery.
+Having learned that the fire started at Pudding Lane in the house of the baker Thomas Farriner (or Farynor), he then claimed to have thrown a crude fire grenade through the open window of the Farriner bakery.
 He claimed to have acted with accomplices, who stopped the water cocks to sabotage the effort to put out the fire.
-Hubert's confessed motive was, apparently, that he was a French spy, and an agent of the Pope.
+Hubert's confessed motive was, apparently, that he was a French spy and an agent of the Pope.